ariex77/perjadin/README.md

-# Getting Started with the E-Perjadin Application
+# Getting Started with the Perjadin Application

 Follow these steps to set up the Emter API application on your local development environment.